sarahgoodwin93/project2-colourchange-challenge/README.md

 ## Game Inspiration

-- The ['Memento'](https://andreeeasn.github.io/pp2-memento/ "link to memento game page") exmaple project was referred for game inspiration and for how to set out javascript syntax
+- The ['Memento'](https://andreeeasn.github.io/pp2-memento/ "link to memento game page") example project was referred for game inspiration and for how to set out javascript syntax

-- The [Reaction Time Test Game](https://www.youtube.com/watch?v=8rXj6q0AAkk "link to youtube video for Reaction Time Test Game") youtube video was used for inspriation for a game that changes with user clicks.
+- The [Reaction Time Test Game](https://www.youtube.com/watch?v=8rXj6q0AAkk "link to youtube video for Reaction Time Test Game") youtube video was used for inspiration for a game that changes with user clicks.

-- The Handling DOM Events lessons in the JavaScript & the DOM section of the course were particually helpful when creating the game and the functions needed to make the divs change colour.
+- The Handling DOM Events lessons in the JavaScript & the DOM section of the course were particularly helpful when creating the game and the functions needed to make the divs change colour.

 - Mentor, Lauren-Nicole, for all her help and support, the useful resources she provided and for being a friendly face throughout!
 Could not have done this project without her!!